 The UN adopted the UNCRC over 30 years ago in 1989.
 Since then, it has been signed up to by every country in the world except the USA.

-The UK ratified the UNCRC in 1991, but none of its four countries have incorporated it into domestic law.
+The UK ratified the UNCRC in 1991, but until 2021 none of its four countries had incorporated it into domestic law, including Scotland.

-And that means many of the protections the UNCRC contains are not accessible to Scotland’s children and young people.
+And that meant many of the protections the UNCRC contains were not accessible to Scotland’s children and young people.

 Our past work on Incorporation